Trivial Pursuit? - Jobs In The Age Of AI

 We believe Generative AI is an equalizer and will create more artists.

 Yes, there will be more noise to sift through but AI is a net positive for Human Energy and Agency.
-We see this initial wave as an opportunity to improve on the status quo by understanding the architecture of Human Energy, our thesis and framework for optimizing energy and increasing Human Agency.
-Instead of just re-skilling in the AI-era, we have the opportunity to optimize human energy allocation by helping people discover and refine latent potential, find ideal roles, collaborate with complementary archetypes, infuse innovation into stagnant cultures and much, much more.
+We view this initial wave as an opportunity to improve on the status quo by understanding the architecture of Human Energy, our thesis and framework for optimizing energy and increasing Human Agency.

 We anticipate a rise in entrepreneurship and solo ventures as AI enables those with vision, perseverance and fortitude to forge ahead.
-We expect traditional employment to oscillate from single and static, to fractional and fluid.
+We also expect some traditional employment to oscillate from single and static, to fractional and fluid.
 This paradigm will likely be very different from gig work in that it'll be based on individual contributor strengths rather than interchangeable contributor abilities.

 We expect the future to spawn many new employee-centric methodologies and ecosystems as we navigate to a world where people’s unique energies find expression in work that matters to them.